Breast Augmentation Tacoma Washington

 Concerns regarding safety of silicone and saline breast implants have been a recurring issue over the years, with new concerns emerging all the time.
 Some of these concerns have been legitimate, while others have not.
 The discussion on the history of the breast implant and their safety can occupy hundreds of pages and therefore cannot be fully addressed on this website.
 It is important to distinguish between concerns that are based on rigorous scientific data (such as ones listed on FDA website), as opposed to concerns that are driven by anecdotal evidence, media hype, and litigation.
 Not everything that is being said about breast implants on the internet, television, and social media, is based on good scientific studies, and it is important to know the source of the information when evaluating various statements about implant safety.
 It is perhaps most important to bring these concerns to a board-certified plastic surgeon and to ultimately ask the question, “would you place this implant in your family member?”

-The two most important considerations in selecting the size of the implant are the woman’s desires (“how big do you want to go?”) and her breast anatomy.
+Most doctors will acknowledge that the two most important considerations in looking for the right size of the implant are the woman’s desires (“how big do you want to go?”) and her breast anatomy.
 The implant diameter needs to fit within the patient’s breast diameter, because women universally dislike having implants that are too wide for their breasts.
 The implant’s projection (sometimes referred to as “profile”) needs to fit within the breast skin in a way that is safe, proportionate, and congruent with the patient’s desires for her ultimate size.
 Implant projection ranges from implants that are nearly flat to implants that are almost round.
-During your consultation with Dr. Cohen, you will have an opportunity to “try on” multiple sizes of implants that would fit your desires and your anatomy in order to help you determine what size implants you would like to have.
+Candidates for surgery ruring your consultation with Dr. Cohen, you will have an opportunity to “try on” multiple sizes of implants that would fit your desires and your anatomy in order to help you determine what size implants you would like to have.
 No two women have identical breasts, and therefore the size of the implant that worked well for one woman will not necessarily be ideal for another one.

-Breast Augmentation in Tacoma WA – Implant Incision Location
+Breast Enhancement / Enlargement – Implant Incision Location

 Traditionally there have been four possible incisions used to place these devices: under the breast, around the areola, in the armpit, and around the belly button.
 The belly button approach became very popular during the time period when only saline implants were available.
 It has mostly fallen out of vogue with the return of silicone implants.
 The armpit approach, while appealing in terms of keeping the scar off the breast, has a higher potential for bacterial contamination which can lead to a higher incidence of certain complications.
 Different breast augmentation surgery surgeons prefer different incisions, and there is no absolute right or wrong choice when it comes to incision choice.
 A vast majority of plastic surgeons today use either the inframammary crease incision (under the breast) or the periareolar incision (around the nipple).
 Dr. Cohen’s preference is to use the incision in the crease under the breast, unless the patient requires a breast lift in addition to the augmentation, in which case the periareolar incision used for the breast lift is also used for implant placement.